Formal Models of Diversity:

 Along with some collaborators, I’m using evolutionary modeling to understand issues related to diversity such as: How do discriminatory norms arise between social groups?
 How does power influence strategic behavior between academics?
 How do gender and class emerge in societies?

-The Cultural Red King Effect, Working Paper, 2016
+The Cultural Red King Effect, Journal of Mathematical Sociology, 2017

 In Epistemic Networks, Is Less Really More? with Sarita Rosenstock and Justin Bruner, Philosophy of Science, 2017

 Power, Bargaining, and Collaboration, with Justin Bruner, in Scientific Collaboration and Collective Knowledge, Forthcoming

 Moral Emotions and Naturalized Ethics: